 The Official Plan must be consistent with the Provincial Policy Statement and conform to the Growth Plan, the Greenbelt Plan, and the Niagara Escarpment Plan.
-However, in some areas of provincial policy, the municipality can be more restrictive than the provincial directions unless doing so would conflict with any other provincial policy.
+However, in some areas of provincial policy, the municipality can be more restrictive than the provincial directions.
 Where land use designations exist, this section details the interrelationship between the various provincial documents and this Plan.
-(OPA 167, MMAH Mod.
-25)
+(OPA 167)